protesilaos/my-website/_politics/2026-09-06-follow-up-comments-lie-feminist-socialism.md

 excerpt: "Comments at length on the article I wrote with the title 'The lie of socialist feminism'."
 ---

+**UPDATE 2026-09-08 08:19 +0300:** I appended a section about economic reforms and debates about groups of people.

 **UPDATE 2026-09-07 11:04 +0300:** I appended a section about the programmatic agenda of socialist feminists.